coin-or-tools/symphony-docker/README.md

 ```

 This retrieves a docker image containing SYMPHONY.
 Once
-yu have the image, you can create a container, which is a running version of
+you have the image, you can create a container, which is a running version of
 the image.
 Note that this container is completely isolated from the OS you are
 working in, so to run any useful commands inside it, you need to first copy
 the files in to the container, then copy the results back out.
 To do this,